architect/arc.codes/src/views/docs/en/reference/configuration/function-config.md

   - 'timeout'
 ---

-Configure individual Lambda function properties (e.g. `src/http/get-index/config.arc`).
+Individual Lambda function properties can be customized and configured by modifying the `config.arc` file present in each Lambda functions' directory.

 ## `@arc`